Setting Up a Website and Email

 Squarespace is a visual editor (so you can edit the website without knowing any coding) that is very popular with EA Groups.
 Squarespace has many excellent themes you can pick to select the look of your website.
 There is a limited ability for users to change the layout and look of the pages after the theme is chosen, so there is less chance that editors mess up the look of the page!
 So Squarespace pages are a little less flexible, but they often look very good on all devices.

-Squarespace’s personal plan (currently 12 USD per month when paying for 12 months) may be suitable for simple websites with one or two editors.
-If you want extra features such as Mailchimp integration, or have several editors, you can choose the business plan (18 USD per month).
+Squarespace’s personal plan (currently 16 USD/month when paying for 12 months) may be suitable for simple websites with one or two editors.
+If you want extra features such as Mailchimp integration, or have several editors, you can choose the business plan (23 USD/month if you pay annually).
 You can always upgrade if needed.
 If you are a student, apply for a subsidised student account, which gives you 50% off your first year.

 The combo plan (currently 8.50 USD per month) is probably sufficient for most groups.
 You can get 50% off premium plans if you're a student.

-Choose Webflow’s basic account (currently 12 USD per month when paying for 12 months), or a CMS account if you are expecting to host a blog (16 USD per month).
-If you are a student, you can apply for a highly subsidised Webflow account (90% off!).
+Choose Webflow’s basic account (currently 14 USD per month when paying for 12 months), or a CMS account if you expect to host a blog (23 USD per month if you pay annually).
+If you are a student, you can apply for a free annual CMS site plan on Webflow.
+(It will likely be free for the whole duration you are a student.)

-WordPress (Not recommended) - Some groups also use WordPress.
-WordPress has more security issues than Webflow, Wix and Squarespace though, so we don’t recommend it.
+Some groups also use WordPress.
+WordPress seems to have more security issues than Squarespace, Webflow, and Wix though, so we generally don’t recommend it.
+However, some larger groups have chosen to use WordPress and find its more advanced features useful, such as EA Netherlands and EA Czechia.

 2. Build your website!